Class C-1 boys: Stitches and a hot hand, Bohlen's threes help set tone for Adams Central

 "It’s everything you can ask for in your senior year," said Cam Foster, the coach’s son.
 "You want to be in championship games where you can show all the work you’ve put in."

-Adams Central, which finished third at state basketball a year ago, hasn’t played Auburn in any of its three recent state appearances.
+Adams Central, which finished third at the state basketball tournament a year ago, hasn’t played Auburn in any of its three recent state appearances.

 "They’re a fantastic team," Slechta said.
 "They’ve shown the last two years they can play at this level.
 They played a great game today against Concordia, a fun game to watch.
 It will be a tough one."